hexinatgithub/cs186-sp16/hw5/README.md

 **Note: We will not grade code that is modified outside of the cells bracketed by _Begin Student Code Here_ and _End Student Code Here_ markers.
-Make sure all the changes you want to submit lie between those markers.**
+Make sure all the changes you want to submit lie between those markers.
+DO NOT REMOVE THE _Begin Student Code Here_ AND _End Student Code Here_ CELLS.**

 ## 1. DataFrames